How Can You Achieve Maximum Results with Minimum Effort?

 PART I: CHOICES & ACTIONS

-Well that's simple, right?
+Well, that's simple, right?
 (I won't insult you.)
-So lets take the act of cheating into consideration to give it more depth.
+Let's consider cheating to give it more depth.

-Our behavior is a reflection of things that we WANT.
-When someone cheats, they usually go back to their partner and apologize for it.
-They say "baby I'm sorry" or "I didn't mean it" or "It won't happen again" right?
+Our behavior reflects what we want.
+When someone cheats, they usually return to their partner and apologize.
+They say, "Baby, I'm sorry," or "I didn't mean it," or "It won't happen again," right?

-But those apologies are empty, because none of those speak to the individual's motive and/or choice behind the behavior.
+But those apologies are empty because none of them speak to the individual's motive and/or choice behind the behavior.
 First, when your partner shows you different behaviors, stop rationalizing.
-And two, allow yourself to consider that he/she basically did something that they wanted to do!
+Second, allow yourself to consider that he/she basically did something that they wanted to do!

 Why?